BigTom/changeban/apps/changeban/README.md

     1. Group discusses
     1. Make moves
     1. Team chooses (if available)
-    1. competing all moves activates new turn
+    1. competing all moves activates new day

 ##  Objective
 Players move the items across the board to "accepted" column.